Why so hard to kill black fleas?

 ANSWER: Without any specimen handy, it would be extremely difficult to diagnose what insect or pest you could have around your home.

 If in fact they are fleas, flea treatments are not an easy job.
-While you may kill some adults with “bombs” or foggers, there may be some larvae left in the carpets and cracks and crevices.
+While you may control some adults with “bombs” or foggers, there may be some larvae left in the carpets and cracks and crevices.
 Additionally, the pets need to be treated.
 Even if you do not have any pets, fleas can be a problem.

 Humans and pets can bring fleas in from the yard outside, so yard treatments may have to be done.
 Lawns should be kept trimmed low.